Our Governing body is a representative group made up of parents, staff, local community and Local Authority appointees.

 I joined the Governing body of Long Ditton Infants School in October 2017.
 Having grown up in a family heavily involved in education, I have always had a strong belief that all children should have access to an excellent free state education and the opportunities that come with that.
 I consequently wanted to play a small part in helping ensure this happens by supporting my local school.

 I have spent many years working in Finance in both large multinationals and small companies and currently hold the position of Financial, HR and Administrative Controller for a very small pharmaceutical start-up.
-The rest of my time is filled running round after my 2 children who both currently attend the school in Year 1 and the Nursery.
+The rest of my time is filled running round after my 2 children, one of whom currently attends the school in Year 2.

 Co-opted Governor, Child Protection Governor